State Parks near Haines

 Chilkat Islands State Marine Park - This undeveloped, 6,560-acre park is a group of islands just south of Chilkat State Park.
 It is 13 air miles south of Haines.
 Access is problematic due to high and unpredictable winds, making a regular anchorage difficult.
 Kayaks have the best bet since they can be brought on shore and have a shallow draft.
 A bay on the middle island of Shikosi is best.
 Beaches are rocky.
 Be sure to bring your boat above high tide mark when pulling it on shore.

 Chilkat State Park is seven miles south of Haines on Mud Bay Road.
 This park offers a log cabin visitor center, 15-site campground, picnic area, boat launch and trails.
 The campground sits in a mixed forest of evergreens and deciduous trees at the edge of Chilkat Inlet.
 The boat launch provides access to the inlet and the run of king salmon in early June.
 The visitor centers offers incredible views of Chilkat Inlet, Rainbow, and Davidson glaciers.
 The center also has wildlife spotting scopes so you can spot the inlet wildlife, such as seals, porpoises, and whales.
-Visitors have even been able to spy on bears and mountain goats on the other side of the inlet.
+Visitors often see bears and mountain goats on the other side of the inlet.

 Chilkoot Lake State Recreation Site is ten miles northeast of Haines, taking Lutak and Chilkoot River roads, or five miles past the ferry terminal.
 The park is at the south end of Chilkoot Lake, near the outlet of the lake to the Chilkoot River.
 Park Facilities include an 80-site campground, picnic shelter, and boat launch.
 The campground sits amid a beautiful stand of Sitka spruce.